 One of the biggest strengths teachers have as a group is our willingness to work together for the benefit of our students.
-Regardless of what anyone says, we know that we’ll often sacrifice our own families, time, and health in order to the best job possible teaching the children in our care.
+Regardless of what anyone says, we know that we'll often sacrifice our own families, time, and health in order to do the best job possible teaching the children in our care.

 We absolutely have the power to change the lives of our students.

-Unfortunately, one of the biggest struggles teachers face is the lack of pay.
+One of the biggest struggles teachers face is the lack of pay.

 - Yes, I know we didn't sign up for money.